SynapeResearchSystemsCorp/Synapsers.MudBlazor.ThemeManager.Saver/CONTRIBUTING.md

-# Contributing to MudBlazor ThemeManager Saver
+# Contributing to Synapsers MudBlazor ThemeManager Saver

-Thank you for your interest in contributing to MudBlazor ThemeManager Saver!
+Thank you for your interest in contributing to Synapsers MudBlazor ThemeManager Saver!
 We welcome contributions from the community and are grateful for any help you can provide.

 ## Table of Contents